The following information is based on the 2021-2022 Connecticut Energy Assistance Program.

 Household with income at or below 60% of the State Median Income.
-A vulnerable household with a person who is disabled, an older adult age 60+, or a child under age 6, income guideline may qualify for a higher basic benefit.
+A vulnerable household as defined above may qualify for a higher basic benefit.

 BASIC BENEFIT (for all primary heat source households):

 From $410-940, depending on income, or $475-1,015, if there is a vulnerable person as defined above in the household.

 Available for households that heat with a deliverable fuel (oil, wood and wood pellets, propane, kerosene, coal): Levels 1-4 (households up to 200% of federal poverty guideline), the benefit is $1,010.
 Level 5 (households from 200% of the federal poverty guideline to 60% of the state median income), the benefit is $500.